-Sarawak Laksa: The local Sarawak laksa is a creamy, spicy, local variation of Malaysia's ubiquitous soup-noodle bowl.
+Sarawak laksa: The local Sarawak laksa is a creamy, spicy, local variation of Malaysia's ubiquitous soup-noodle bowl.
 Jumbo prawns, fresh lime, and coriander lend a unique flavor to the broth which is thicker than that found in most noodle bowls - heavy but delicious.
 The noodles are usually made from thin vermicelli.
-Read about other types of laksa.

 Midin: If you try only one unique, local food in Kuching, make it midin.
 Pronounced "mee deen", midin is a green jungle fern that grows in Sarawak.
 Unlike other greens that get soft when cooked, midin remains crunchy giving it an enjoyable texture.
 The thin, curly shoots are a delicious and healthy alternative to noodles and rice.
 Midin is often stir-fried with garlic, ginger, or optionally shrimp paste and chili.